University of Lethbridge

 The University of Lethbridge (also known as uLethbridge, uLeth, and U of L) is a public comprehensive and research university located in Lethbridge, Alberta, Canada, with a second campus in Calgary, Alberta, and until 2015 a third campus in Edmonton, Alberta.

 Founded in the liberal arts tradition, the university offers over 150 undergraduate degree programs in the Arts, Sciences, Management, Education, Health Sciences and Fine Arts.
 Further, the university has over 50 Masters and PhD programs.

-Ranked as one of the top primarily undergraduate universities in Canada by Maclean's magazine, the university has a provincial economic impact of $2.0 billion.
-It is the second largest employer in the city of Lethbridge, with over 1,000 staff, including 600 academic staff.
+Ranked as one of the top primarily undergraduate universities in Canada by Maclean's magazine, the university has a provincial economic impact of $2.7 billion.
+It is the second largest employer in the city of Lethbridge, with over 2,000 employees, including 600 academic staff.
 The student population consists of 7,528 undergraduates and 735 graduate students as of 2022.
-There are over 50,000 alumni around the world.
+There are over 55,000 alumni around the world.